-As of the end of 2016, the average cost for solar panels in the state of California was $3.39 per watt.
+As of the end of 2016, the average cost of solar panels in the state of California was $3.39 per watt.
 Since the average system size in the U.S. is 5 kilowatts (5,000 watts), the average price for a solar panel system in CA is $16,950 before any local incentives or the federal tax rebate (ITC).

 Three of the top 5 solar installers in the U.S. hail from California (SolarCity, Sunrun and Sungevity) as well as the world’s most efficient solar panel manufacturer (SunPower).
 California has one of the best net metering programs in the country, which means that homeowners can use the grid for free solar storage and access their panel’s extra electricity at night when the sun is no longer shining.
 Additionally, California’s Self-Generation Incentive Program (SGIP) ensures that Golden State homeowners can install solar batteries along with their panels at very competitive, state-subsidized prices.
 It’s no surprise then that CA prices are some of the best in the country in 2017.

 Cost of solar panels in California: Low end, average and high end prices on EnergySage in 2017

 |Dollars / Watt||3 kW system gross cost||6 kW system gross cost||10 kW system gross cost|

 *Note: prices include the 30% discount from the federal solar tax credit